Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Proofs Related to Identifications under Gaussian Designs

 where $|\nabla \Psi_{\GLM, \beta}| \geq 0$ follows from applying Cauchy-Schwarz inequality to the first line of the above display and $\phi$ monotonically increasing.
 Here, we note that monotonicity is but a sufficient condition for the above inequality to hold -- which leaves the door open to extend our approach to SIMs with general non-monotonic link functions.

-Lemma \ref{lem:inverse} implies that we are only left to show that the above inequality is strict.
+Lemma~\ref{lem:inverse} implies that we are only left to show that the above inequality is strict and the corresponding map $\Psi$ is proper.
 Suppose on the contrary, the above inequality is an equality.
 Then we have, with probability one,

 which is equivalent to, with probability one,